UK Builders' Merchant Statement Reconciliation Guide

 The logic is the same as any broader vendor statement reconciliation process, but the construction context adds more noise because one merchant account can carry many small site purchases across the month.
 That is why the accounting question here is specific: does the supplier account show the same balance, for the same reason, as the merchant statement?
 If not, the difference needs an explanation tied to a real invoice, credit, or payment.

 Only after the supplier account is proven should you match the bank transaction.
 Supplier-statement reconciliation proves the liability.
 Bank reconciliation proves that the cash movement was recorded and cleared correctly.
+Property firms handling protected client money face a similar separation in letting-agent rent and landlord statement reconciliation, where receipts, deductions, and landlord balances need to be proven before the bank match is treated as complete.
 Those are connected tasks, but they are not the same task, and mixing them together is how unresolved supplier-account errors get hidden inside a "paid" status.

 The exception patterns that trip up builders' merchant accounts